kristelaavendano/hawaii-google-maps-reviews/index.md

 This project uses two datasets -- the `meta` dataset, which provides business metadata, and `reviews` dataset, which collates an extensive list of guest reviews.

-In this project, I will be developing the following features.
-Below is a list of all features in three datasets.
+In this project, I will be developing several new features to use in a Linear Regression and Random Forest model.
+Below is a list of all features in the three datasets I will be working on.

-#### `meta`
+#### `meta`, 21,507 rows

 | Column Name | Description |
 |:------------|:------------|